kahinimehta/SocialRecognitionTask/script.md

 - Slider with markers (dots) showing each rating:
   - Green marker for participant's choice (labeled "you" below the scale)
   - Blue marker for partner's choice (labeled "Amy" or "Ben" below the scale)
-- Text: "Do you want to STAY with your answer or SWITCH to Amy's answer?" (or Ben's)
+- Text: "Do you want to STAY with your answer or SWITCH to Amy's answer?" (or "Ben's answer" when with Ben)
 - STAY button (light blue)
 - SWITCH button (light coral)